 We’ve had many conversations with students who seem to be under the common misconception that larger practices pay better, which whilst in some instances that may be the case, on the whole it is completely dependant on the practice itself as appose to its size.

 As long as your chosen practice pays at least the national average for your region, then whats important is the work and experience they can offer you, you need to be getting maximum returns on the time you are investing into working there, and so choose carefully.

-A lot of the skills that are required to be a successful architectural intern and assistant are taught during architectural school, and these include knowing:
+A lot of the skills that are required to be a successful architectural assistant are taught during architectural school, and these include knowing:

 Some you will already know from just general life experience and/or a part time job, such as:

 - Being polite